600 Madison Ave.

 - Required a general liability insurance company to defend a woman in a personal injury lawsuit and to pay her attorney’s fees after wrongful disclaimer of coverage;

-Michael Also Practices as a New York Commercial Litigation Lawyer
+New York Commercial Litigation Lawyer

 Michael has also enjoyed tremendous success in business and commercial litigation.
 He regularly handles cases involving breach of contract, fraud, breach of fiduciary duty and other business torts.
 But Michael is particularly well known among lawyers for handling business litigations commonly referred to as “business divorces.”
 His successes in this area include: